Next Blog Post

 As you spend more time with them the discussion will evolve and you might discuss career path, navigating company politics or how to build a personal sales approach.

 Pro tip: When you’re seeking out a mentor, leave intimidation at the door.
 That high-level exec you want to ask was fresh out of college and eager to advance too.
 I’m sure she sought out others who had been where she wanted to go and I’m sure that even today she seeks out wise people that can counsel her in this stage of her career.
 So don’t be intimidated!

-First, I think you have to like each other.
+The first key to a successful mentor-mentee relationship: you have to like each other.
 I don’t mean that you have to vacation together, but you have to enjoy each other enough that there is a mutual respect and commitment to the relationship.
 Your mentor should be invested in your success and you should hold their accomplishment in high regard.

 Second, you need to be able to handle honesty and constructive criticism from your mentor without being defensive.
 If you believe they are committed to your success, then listen to what they have to say even if you don’t necessarily like it.
 They may suggest you work longer hours or that you not pursue a promotion at that time.
 Your role is to understand why they think that and not argue about what they are suggesting.

-That’s a tough one.
 Just like any relationship — professional, platonic, romantic — sometimes these things don’t work out.
 But I would imagine that if a mentor relationship were going to fail, it would fail early.
 It goes back to the success criteria that I mentioned.
 If you get together and don’t enjoy the discussion and don’t share a common vision, then it’s ok to mutually agree that it isn’t a good fit.
 No harm, no foul.
 Try again and find someone better suited for you.

-While it is good to keep things casual, remember that a mentor can have a tremendous impact on your career.
 The people that I look to as mentors have filled that role consistently for me for nearly 20 years.
 They have been crucial in my success.